 What is Business Process Mapping?

-If the term process mapping is new to you, or you just want to know more about what it is, what’s involved, and how it can help your company, you’ve come to the right place.
-Here’s the foundation of process mapping to help your business improve internal processes and achieve greater operational efficiency, and prepare for workflow automation.
+If process mapping is new to you, or you just want to know more about what’s involved in process mapping and how it can help your company, then you’ve come to the right place.
+Here’s the foundation of process mapping to help your business improve internal processes, achieve greater operational efficiency, and prepare for workflow automation.

 What is process mapping?